 BD (Pin 1): This pin connects to the anode of the boost Schottky diode.
+BD also supplies current to the internal regulator.

 BOOST (Pin 2): This pin is used to provide a drive voltage, higher than the input voltage, to the internal bipolar NPN power switch.